About the Job

 To be enlisted, as a Support Gap Year soldier you must be medically and physically fit for entry.
 Your fitness is partially assessed from the completion of an extensive questionnaire covering your medical history, followed by a physical examination.

 Your fitness is partially assessed from the completion of an extensive questionnaire covering your medical history, followed by a physical examination.
-You will also be required to successfully pass a physical fitness test before enlistment.
+You will also be required to successfully pass a physical fitness assessment before enlistment.

 Period of Service